 If the relay has been dismantled, it is necessary to check the toggle action and the contact follow after reassembling it.
 The clearance hole for the mounting screw in the pole piece under the toggle spring is large enough to permit some variation in the pole piece position.
 The gap between the two pole pieces should be 1/4".
-The thickness of the armature measured over the copper rivets which serve as anti-residual spacers in the air gap is 5/32" to 11/64", so that the movement of the armature at this point is about 5/64" to 3/32".
+The thickness of the armature measured over the copper rivets which serve as antiresidual spacers in the air gap is 5/32" to 11/64", so that the movement of the armature at this point is about 5/64" to 3/32".

-When the armature is at dead center with respect to the toggle action, it should have equal travel to either pole piece if the relay closes contacts in both positions.
-If the relay has a single contact, the travel from dead center to the contact side may be slightly greater than the travel to the opposite side.
+When the armature is at dead center with respect to the toggle action, it should have equal travel to either pole piece.
 The position of the armature at dead center, and also the force required to transfer the armature from one side to the other, is controlled by the shape of the toggle spring and can be adjusted by bending the spring as required.
-In all relays except those having a single contact, a screw is provided to assist in adjusting the pressure of the spring on the toggle member and consequently the force required to move the armature from one position to the other.
+A screw is provided to assist in adjusting the pressure of the spring on the toggle member and consequently the force required to move the armature from one position to the other.
 The bends in the spring should be approximately correct initially, however.
 A set screw in the side of the pole piece locks the screw after the adjustment is made.